-The top left panel of Figure 1 depicts the landlord's payoffs as a function of the offered rent p.
-In blue, we have the payoff associated with rejecting the offer and remaining vacant, which is constant in p, while in green, we have the payoff associated with accepting the rent offer, which is increasing in p, with at kink at the point where the value of the leased-out property exceeds the balloon payment B. From the landlord's perspective, it is optimal to lease out the space at any $p \ge p{LL}^ \equiv c + \beta ((W(0) - B)+ - (W(p{LL}^) - B)+)$, shown as the green shaded region in Figure 1.
-The first vertical dashed line in Figure 1 shows the location of p{LL}^ .
+The top left panel of Figure 7 depicts the landlord's payoffs as a function of the offered rent p.
+The payoff associated with rejecting the offer and remaining vacant, is shown by the blue line, and does not depend on p.
+The payoff associated with accepting the rent offer is shown by the green line, and is increasing in p, with at kink at the point where the value of the leased-out property exceeds the balloon payment B. From the landlord's perspective, it is optimal to lease out the space at any $p \ge p{LL}^ \equiv c + \beta ((W(0) - B)+ - (W(p{LL}^) - B)+))$ , shown as the green shaded region in Figure 7.
+The first vertical dashed line in Figure 7 shows the location of $p{LL}^$ .

-However, this arrangement is not appealing to the bank.
-In the event of default, the bank will become the owner of the building, so if, in the second period, the building is worth less leased-out than it would have been worth vacant, the landlord's leasing decision has impaired the value of the collateral.
-The bank wants the landlord to follow a different cutoff policy: namely, the bank only wants the landlord to lease out the space if $W(p) \ge \min\{B, W(0)\}$.
-Denote the bank's ideal cutoff p_B^ .
-The bottom left panel of Figure 1 illustrates the banks payoffs.
-For all $p{LL}^ \le p < p_B^$, the landlord wants to lease the space, while the bank wants the space to remain vacant, since for any such p, the landlord will default at time 2 and the bank will have to dispose of the mortgaged property at a loss (shaded teal area).
-Therefore, if covenants regulating what kinds of rent offers landlords may accept are part of the mortgage contract space, for any B, banks would choose to impose p_B^ as a rent floor.
+However, the landlord's optimal leasing policy is not necessarily optimal for the bank, which, in the event of default, will become the owner of the space.
+In period 2, for low levels of rent, it is possible for the value of a leased-out space to be less than the value of a vacant space.
+If the landlord accepts a tenant who offers p such that $W(p) < \min\{B, W_0\}$ , the landlord has impaired the value of the bank's collateral.
+The bank wants the landlord to follow a different cutoff policy: namely, the bank only wants the landlord to lease out the space if $p \ge p_B^$ , where $p_B^$ is the solution to the equation $W(p_B^) = \min\{B, W_0\}$ .
+The bottom panels of Figure 7 illustrates the banks payoffs.
+For all $p{LL}^ \le p < p_B^$ , the landlord wants to lease the space, while the bank wants the space to remain vacant, since for any such p, the landlord will default at time 2 and the bank will have to dispose of the mortgaged property at a loss (shaded teal area, bottom left).
+Therefore, if covenants regulating what kinds of rent offers landlords may accept are part of the mortgage contract space, for any B, banks would choose to impose $p_B^$ as a rent floor.
 This makes the loan riskless from the bank's perspective, but it also results is fewer rent offers being accepted.
-We can see this in the top right panel of Figure 1, illustrated by the much larger blue shaded area.
+We can see this in the top right panel of Figure 7, illustrated by the much larger blue shaded area.